Environment Agency funding fails to provide flood resilience Lincolnshire needs, argue councillors

 “It needs to be reported back centrally and solidly to Westminster,” he said, pointing out that it may get “lost in the atmosphere” if left to MPs.

-Councillor Stephen Bunney (Liberal Democrat) shared a similar view, claiming that the new mayoral authority has a “major role to play in this,” but also emphasised that parish and town councils need to realise they have a role to play in the event of flooding.
+Coun Stephen Bunney (Liberal Democrat), chairman of West Lindsey District Council, shared a similar view, claiming that the new mayoral authority has a “major role to play in this,” but also emphasised that parish and town councils need to realise they have a role to play in the event of flooding.

 The committee also spoke about establishing a new type of body similar to the Somerset Rivers Authority.
 The authority, which was officially launched in 2015 as a response to the floods experienced in winter 2013/14, is a partnership of different bodies from across the region that works closely to tackle flooding problems.